My Radio Collection — 1940's

 I did do a cabinet restore on this one.
 My first time a using chemical wood stripper.
 I used Minwax red mahogany stain with several coats of poly.
 This was a simple cabinet to do.
 Before I attempt anything more complicated, I will do a lot more reading on the subject.
 I knew this set was within my capabilities.

 This is some set!
 It has 6 bands.
 Long wave, broadcast and 4 shortwave bands, up to 23 mhz.
 This set has some of the features that my 842SX has.
 The power transformer is multi tapped, flywheel tuning, tons of dial cord and is nearly 24 inches long.
-This radio is available for sale.

 This is my first Canadian radio.
 I bought this from a gentleman